johannsp/CWRUBC-Employee-Directory/README.md

 # Employee-Directory

-A React web application to create and manage an employee directory
+A React web application to view a directory of employee information